 Regardless of how much you minimize what you do, there will probably still be things that feel like a chore.

 For me?
 I honestly don’t like pulling out Thanksgiving decorations and then putting them away and pulling out Christmas decorations, putting them up, and then putting them away.
 Arghhh!

 That possibly sounds incredibly Scrooge-ish to many of you.
 But the fact is, I loathe it.
 So, I’m doing as little of it as I can.

-I’ll light a few candles in the fireplace, turn on a great Pandora station, and call it a holiday.
+I’ll light a few candles in the fireplace, turn on a great playlist, and call it a holiday.

-We don’t have to love every task we do, but we can simplify by focusing on the elements that are low investment yet high impact.
+We don’t have to love every task we do, but we can simplify by focusing on elements that are low investment, high impact.

 The Overarching Question

 In the past, I’ve worked so hard to be merry for everyone else that I’ve been a Scrooge in my own home.

 I need to ask myself, “Who do I want to make the holidays special for?
 Instagram?
 The other moms at my kids’ class party?
 The 7-year-olds who will NEVER remember how I hand stenciled their monograms on their Christmas party bag?”